romanenko/covid19-safety-information/README.md

 ## Airtable

-Every time our Node app receives the message — we should assume it might be unaware of all previous actions.
-To keep it in context of ongoing conversation we have to keep the state of it in some **persistence layer.**
+Every time your Node app receives the message — you should assume it might be unaware of all previous actions.
+To keep it in context of ongoing conversation you have to keep the state of it in some **persistence layer.**

 Some apps doesn't require having one, but conversational apps, usually do.
-In our case, we will keep quiz progress across the dialog events and remove it, once the quiz is completed — we don't need to keep any extra data after it.
+In this case, you will keep quiz progress across the dialog events and remove it, once the quiz is completed — you don't need to keep any extra data after it.

-We will use [Airtable](https://airtable.com/) as a simple service to store session data for ongoing quizzes and access it with its handy JavaScript library.
+You will use [Airtable](https://airtable.com/) as a simple service to store session data for ongoing quizzes and access it with its handy JavaScript library.

-Start by signing up for an Airtable account and creating a Workspace
+Start by signing up for an Airtable account and creating a Workspace.

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/CleanShot_2020-10-26_at_19.32.36.gif](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/CleanShot_2020-10-26_at_19.32.36.gif)